wrkzcoin/wrkzcoin/README.md

 - A **lite node** (`--lite --lite-height H`) keeps full block data only from height `H` upward and just the indexes below it, cutting disk use to a fraction of a full node's.
 [LITENODE.md](LITENODE.md) explains what it serves and what it cannot.
 - A **snapshot** bootstraps that index region from a file instead of syncing it.
 [LITESNAPSHOT.md](LITESNAPSHOT.md) covers producing, checking and importing one.

+### Solo Mining

+- The daemon serves stratum directly (`--stratum-bind-port`), so a stock miner points straight at the node with no pool and no bridge.
+[MINING.md](MINING.md) covers the flags, why `xmrig --daemon` cannot mine here, and what the node logs.

 ### Transaction PoW Server

 - Every transaction carries a small proof of work. `wrkz-txpow-server` computes it on behalf of wallets that would rather not spend their own CPU on it, such as phones and browsers; the desktop, mobile and web wallets have a setting for it and fall back to their own CPU when the server does not answer.
 [TXPOWSERVER.md](TXPOWSERVER.md) covers running it and the protocol.